-Using the units specified here for these terms will result in a concentration in units of ng/g, which is equivalent to $\mu g/kg$.
+Using the units specified here for these terms will result in a concentration in units of ng/g, which is equivalent to μg/kg.

 - 7.5.6.3 See Method 8000 for the equation used for internal standard quantitation. - 7.5.6.4 If the responses exceed the calibration range of the system, dilute the extract and reanalyze.
 Peak height measurements are recommended over peak area integration when overlapping peaks cause errors in area integration. - 7.5.6.5 If partially overlapping or coeluting peaks are found, change GC columns or try GC/MS quantitation (see Sec.
-8.0 and Method 8270).

-7.5.7 Each sample analysis must be bracketed with an acceptable initial calibration, calibration verification standard(s) (each 12-hour analytical shift), or calibration standards interspersed within the samples.
+8.0 and Method 8270). - 7.5.7 Each sample analysis employing external standard calibration must be bracketed with an acceptable initial calibration, calibration verification standard(s) (each 12-hour analytical shift), or calibration standards interspersed within the samples.
+The results from these bracketing standards must meet the calibration verification criteria in Sec.
+7.5.2.